 Create a Dedicated Employee Advocacy Launch Event

-The most impactful way of launching an employee advocacy program is to make an event of it.
+The most impactful way of launching a successful employee advocacy program is to make an event of it.
 But the size and nature of the event will depend on your target user group(s); as well as the scope of the initiative.
 For example, if you are deploying in stages and starting with the sales team, consider holding an in-person workshop for that select group.
 Alternatively, if yours is a company-wide launch spanning several locations, perhaps a web-conference that brings everyone together would be more effective.

 Of course, an employee advocacy launch can combine physical and virtual events.
 Sage opted for this strategy.
 The company launched its employee advocacy program during a global web-conference dedicated to social media and associated best practices.
 The event, which engaged over 13 000 employees in 23 countries, combined physical events held all over the globe with an online web-conference featuring an intervention by the company CEO.